yonaskolb/SwagGen/Templates/Swift/README.md

 # {{ options.name }}

-This is an api generated from a Swagger 2.0 spec with [SwagGen](https://github.com/yonaskolb/SwagGen)
+This is an api generated from a OpenAPI 3.0 spec with [SwagGen](https://github.com/yonaskolb/SwagGen)

 ## Operation